Saturday, December 30, 2023

 trees are amazing - as they grow they bend, rather than break

 I didn't ask to be in this life situation I am now.
 I did not approve of all these changes.
-I don't particularly feel strong.
 I'm being handed a lot of shi*t I don't want.
 And yet I get up every day, make my bed, put my clothes on, and get to work, so maybe that's all that strength is anyway.
 When I pray, I ask God for more strength, just so I can get through this terrible time and see what's on the other side.
 Because what else would I ask for?

 There might be something great ahead, so I will expect the best.